DXI for engineering blog OG image

 When your CTO emails you and asks for clarity around the business impact of your work, what do you tell him or her?
 Sure, you’re helping make the user experience stronger, but what’s the dollar amount associated with that?

-A huge benefit of DXI tools such as FullStory is connecting the dots between site performance and revenue impact.
+A huge benefit of DXI tools such as Fullstory is connecting the dots between site performance and revenue impact.

 For instance, see the number of lost conversions associated with friction and frustration points, then resolve and watch quantitative impact.
 No more black-box revenue calculations or panicked looks when asked how your role contributes to overall company health.